cerenhuryol/R-coding-practices/README.md

 You can find more information on each package [here](https://www.tidyverse.org/)
 ## Version control

+Version control is essential for collaborative and reproducible research in R. It allows researchers to track changes to scripts, collaborate effectively across teams, and maintain a clear history of edits over time.

+### Recommended Tools:

+* Git: The most widely used version control system.
+It tracks changes in R scripts, RMarkdown files, and data analysis projects.

+* GitHub / GitLab / Bitbucket: Platforms for hosting Git repositories.
+These tools facilitate collaboration, code review, and project management.

+### Integration with R:

+RStudio has built-in Git support, allowing users to commit changes, push/pull from repositories, and view change history directly within the RStudio interface.

+To enable Git in RStudio, install Git on your computer and configure Git with your user name and email.
+Link your RStudio project to a Git repository (via "New Project" > "Version Control" or by initializing Git in an existing project).

 ## RStudio projects

 To set working directories on R, <code>setwd</code> is the direct equivalent of <code>cd</code> on Stata.
 However, we don't recommend using this.